Uniform Feasibility For Smoothed Backup Control Barrier Functions: Background

 CBFs and eCBFs imply that any locally Lipschitz continuous controller satisfying \eqref{eq:cbf_ineq} or \eqref{eq:eCBF} ensures safety, { provided that 0 is a regular value of $h$} \cite{ames2019control,mestres2024converse}.
 One such controller that safeguards a desired (locally Lipschitz continuous) controller $k_{\rm des}$ is the \emph{safety filter}:

-where $\alpha(h(x))$ can be replaced with $\gamma(h(x),\|x\|)$ for eCBF.
+where $\alpha(h(x))$ can be replaced with $\gamma(h(x),\|x\|)$ for eCBF, { and $\|\cdot\|_2$ denotes the Euclidean norm}.
 While certification of $h$ as a CBF or an eCBF implies the feasibility of the safety constraint, the optimization problem \eqref{eq:safetyfilter} becomes a QP (with efficient real-time solvers available) if $f$ is affine-in-control and $\Ub$ can be represented with affine constraints.
-Converse safety theorems certify $h$ as a CBF or an eCBF. \begin{theorem}[Converse safety for compact sets, \cite{ames2019control}] Let $\Sc$ be a compact set defined with $h\in C^1$ as in \eqref{eq:Sc} and assume 0 is a regular value of $h$.
+Converse safety theorems certify $h$ as a CBF or an eCBF. \begin{theorem}[Converse safety for compact sets, \cite{ames2019control}] Let $\Sc$ be a compact set defined with $h\in C^1$ and let 0 be a regular value of $h$.
 If there exists a controller $k:\R^n\to\Ub$ such that $F(x)=f(x,k(x))$ is safe w.r.t. $\Sc$, then $h$ is a CBF. \end{theorem}

-\begin{theorem}[Converse safety for general case, \cite{mestres2024converse}] Let $\Sc$ be a (potentially unbounded) set defined with $h\in C^1$ as in \eqref{eq:Sc} and assume 0 is a regular value of $h$.
+\begin{theorem}[Converse safety for general case, \cite{mestres2024converse}] Let $\Sc$ be a (potentially unbounded) set defined with $h\in C^1$ and let 0 be a regular value of $h$.
 If there exists a controller $k:\R^n\to\Ub$ such that the closed loop system $F$ is safe w.r.t. $\Sc$, then $h$ is an eCBF. \end{theorem}